Le Sacrifice d’Iphigénie French Empire Clock

-A fine example of a period French Empire mantle clock depicting the argument between Achilles and Agamemnon in Homer’s Iliad; the case of matte and burnished gilded bronze; the stepped rectangular base has a large frieze across the front depicting soldiers at war, with decorative armorial mounts on each side of the frieze; the central rectangular plinth is richly decorated and houses the original dial and silk-string suspension movement, a gilt helmet and sword decorate the top; the white enamel dial with Breguet hands also has a hand indicating the days of the month; the dial is signed ‘Ridel a Paris’.
+A fine example of a period French Empire mantle clock which depicts the argument between Achilles and Agamemnon in Homer’s Iliad.
+The case is of matte and burnished gilded bronze, the stepped rectangular base has a large frieze across the front depicting soldiers at war.
+The clock is adorned with decorative armorial mounts on each side of the frieze.
+The central rectangular plinth is richly decorated and houses the original dial and silk-string suspension movement, a gilt helmet and sword decorate the top.
+The white enamel dial with Breguet hands also has a hand indicating the days of the month, the dial is signed ‘Ridel a Paris’.
 On each side of the plinth are the two standing patinated bronze figures.

 Dimensions: 24″H (61cm) x 21″W (53cm) x 8″D (20cm)